Glimmer of Hope in Your City

-This glimmer of hope started 26 years ago in land far, far away, actually South America, in city about twice the size of Seattle.
+This glimmer of hope started 26 years ago in a land far, far away, actually South America, in a city about twice the size of Seattle.
 That glimmer of hope delivered on its promise and then spread to surrounding Latin American cities before it moved on to cities throughout Europe.
 Finally, in 2009, this glimmer of hope began reaching cities in the U.S., first in Chicago, then in Boston, then New York City, and more recently Vallejo, CA among others.
 Earlier this year it got a little toehold in our very own Seattle.
 Councilmember Nick Licata was the ambassador to bring this idea to Seattle.

 What is the “glimmer of hope” I’m referring to?

 I’m referring to participatory budgeting or PB for short.
 It sounds pretty boring on the surface but it holds great promise.
 Have you have heard of this term?
 I suspect not, given the limited media exposure and small communications budgets of city governments.
 After all, public services from governments, no matter how beneficial and important, rarely show and shout as much as for-profit enterprises do.
 Think of Apple, AT&T, Comcast, etc. Most likely you can perfectly recall commercials from all of them.
 Think of all of the media coverage the Apple Watch received while at the same time most people are wholly ignorant of participatory budgeting.